 Information we may collect from you is processed in the UK and European Economic Area (EEA).
 Where information is processed by suppliers outside the EEA, we aim to ensure these suppliers have accreditations sufficient to acknowledge the safe handling and storage of data from the EEA.

-Cookies are small text files that are sent by web servers to web browsers and can be used by web servers to identity and track users as they view different pages on a website or return to a website.
+Cookies are small text files that are sent by web servers to web browsers and can be used by web servers to identify and track users as they view different pages on a website or return to a website.
 They may be either persistent cookies or session cookies and may contain unique identifiers.

 A persistent cookie will be stored by the browser and will remain valid until its set expiry date (unless deleted by the user before this date).
 A session cookie, on the other hand, will expire at the end of the user session when the web browser is closed.